Scott Allen, Attorney

-Divorce Basics in
+Divorce Basics in North Carolina

 Some people think that divorce means everything… custody, child support, alimony, etc. It doesn’t.
 It is a status change from being married to being single again.
 Marriage is a status change from being single to being married.

-Whether your new year means a separation or another effort to stay in a difficult marriage, my hope is that you focus on what is possible and not on the limits you see in your circumstances.
+You have the power to make a difference in your own life and the lives of other.
+We all have limitations; but we all have abilities.
+Whether your new year means a separation of another effort to stay in a difficult marriage, my hope is that you focus on what is possible and not on the limits you see in your circumstances.

 Scott Allen has practicing law since 1994 and has counseled hundreds of clients through settlement and has litigated hundreds of cases.
 Scott is available for consultation or representation by emailing [email protected] or calling (919) 863-4183 to schedule an appointment.